ibm-cloud-docs/sell/tutorial-define-svc.md

 {: #svc-dpa}
 {: step}

-As a third-party provider, you're required to sign the {{site.data.keyword.IBM_notm}} Digital Provider Agreement, which sets the terms and conditions under which you can onboard and sell products in {{site.data.keyword.cloud_notm}}.
+As a third-party provider who offers a free plan, you're required to sign the {{site.data.keyword.IBM_notm}} Digital Provider Agreement, which sets the terms and conditions under which you can onboard and sell products in {{site.data.keyword.cloud_notm}}.
 Or, you can upload a custom digital provider agreement in `.pdf`, `.doc`, or `.docx` file format.

 Custom digital provider agreements must be reviewed and approved by {{site.data.keyword.IBM_notm}}, which increases the time it takes for you to complete the onboarding process.
 The uploaded files are scanned for viruses, which might take a few minutes to complete.
 If a virus is detected, it is recommended to run another virus scan on your file, and then try uploading it again.
 {: note}

 For the purposes of this tutorial, complete the following steps to sign the {{site.data.keyword.IBM_notm}} Digital Provider Agreement.

-1. From the My products page in {{site.data.keyword.cloud_notm}} Partner Center, click **Provide details** in the notification that prompts you to complete the DPA requirement.
+1. From the My products page in {{site.data.keyword.cloud_notm}} Partner Center, click **Provide details** in the notification that prompts you to complete the Digital Provider Agreement requirement.
 1. Click **Edit**.
-1. Click **Standard** as the DPA type.
+1. Click **I plan to offer free pricing plans**.
 1. Click the **{{site.data.keyword.IBM_notm}} Digital Provider Agreement** link to review the agreement.
 1. Select **I understand and agree to the {{site.data.keyword.IBM_notm}} Digital Provider Agreement**, and click **Save**.